kastle-lab/kastle-drawbridge/knowledge-graphs/01-graphs/graphs-ttl.md

 ### Assignment

-* Can you see where this happens in the _rdflib-starter_ code?
+* Can you see where this happens in the [_rdflib-starter_](../../resources/rdflib-starter.py) code?
-    * Turn the previous result to a ttl graph.
+* Turn the previous result to a rdf serialized graph in turtle.